Biathlon at the 2014 Winter Paralympics – Men's 12.5 kilometres

 The men's 12.5 km competition of the Sochi 2014 Paralympics was held at Laura Biathlon & Ski Complex near Krasnaya Polyana, Sochi.
 The competition took place on 11 March.

 Medal table

 Visually Impaired

 In biathlon, visually impaired, the athlete with a visual impairment has a sighted guide.
 The two skiers are considered a team, and dual medals are awarded.

+In March 2025, Nikolay Polukhin was found to have committed an anti-doping rule violation in relation to tampering and his result and medal were disqualified.
+The table below as not yet been adjusted.